7 Fundamental Seller's Tools

-Though the summary of the Seller Dashboard shown in the Selling Manager My eBay view is a useful one, most sellers will want to monitor the full version of their dashboard for changes in any of the kinds of statuses it monitors.
-Amongst other things, your dashboard gives you a summary of your current performance rating on eBay, which is used to place your items in Best Match searches, your current detailed seller ratings scores, the number of buyer protection cases that have been opened against you, your total sales, and your current account status (i.e. your eBay fees), amongst other things.
+Summaries found within your dashboard include your current performance rating on eBay, which is used to place your items in Best Match searches.
+You'll also find detailed seller rating scores, the number of buyer protection cases that have been opened against you, your total sales, and your current account status (i.e., your eBay fees).

 As you grow, you'll find yourself wanting more from your eBay listings.
 That's why many sellers end up subscribing for an eBay Store.
 These upgraded accounts offer cheaper fees for bulk listings, a web-based storefront, and a convenient way for shoppers to easily search and place bookmarks within your listings alone—without the clutter and competition from other sellers.

 Opening an eBay storefront is fairly inexpensive, especially compared to the number of tools you receive with the subscription.
 The web-based storefront is user-friendly, and bulk item tools like ongoing listings are great for sellers with large inventories.